In this project you will install user accounts, change login defaults,

 Answer the following questions and perform the following tasks:

-webmin.
-The GUI administration tool works for nearly every Unix or Linux system.
+The GUI administration tool works for nearly every Unix or

-webminis a web server that “listens” in on port
+webmin is a web server that “listens” in on

 Note the directions on this assignment for using webmin reflect the version of webmin current at the time the assignment was created.
 Every so often the user interface of webmin changes a bit, and then the directions below may not match exactly what you see on the screen.
 Do your best, try to use the help provided, and let your instructor know if any of the directions here need to be updated.